Unavailable (song)

 "Unavailable" is a song by Nigerian singer Davido.
 It features vocals by South African singer Musa Keys and was released on 11 April 2023, as the second single his fourth studio album Timeless (2023).

 "Unavailable" peaked at number 1 on the UK Afrobeats Singles Chart for five weeks and reached number 3 on the Billboard U.S. Afrobeats Songs chart.
 On 12 May 2023, Davido released an extended play of five remixed versions of the track.
 "Unavailable" was nominated at the 66th Annual Grammy Awards for Best African Music Performance.

 Background

 The song features complementary vocals by South African singer Musa Keys and was co-produced by Ragee and Magicsticks.
-On the day the album was released, Davido launched a dance challenge on TikTok, which has received over 600,000 posts.
+On the day of the album's release, Davido launched a dance challenge on TikTok, which has received over 600,000 posts.

-The official music video for "Unavailable" was directed by Dammy Twitch and was shot in South Africa.
-On 11 August 2023, Davido released an official remix to Unavailable featuring Major Lazer.
-On 18 August 2023, he released a second official remix featuring American rapper Latto.
+The official music video for "Unavailable" was directed by Dammy Twitch and filmed in South Africa.
+A remix of "Unavailable", featuring Major Lazer, was released on 11 August.
+Another remix of the song was released on 18 August, and features a rap verse by American rapper Latto.